 API Operations Monitoring

-After an API is deployed and in use, Amazon API Gateway provides you with a dashboard to visually monitor calls to the services.
-The Amazon API Gateway console is integrated with Amazon CloudWatch, so you get back-end performance metrics, such as API calls, latency, and error rates.
-Because API Gateway uses CloudWatch to record monitoring information, you can set up custom alarms on Amazon API Gateway APIs.
-Amazon API Gateway can also log API execution errors to CloudWatch Logs to make debugging easier.
+After an API is deployed and in use, API Gateway provides you with a dashboard to visually monitor calls to the services.
+The API Gateway console is integrated with Amazon CloudWatch, so you get backend performance metrics such as API calls, latency, and error rates.
+Because API Gateway uses CloudWatch to record monitoring information, you can set up custom alarms on API Gateway APIs.
+API Gateway can also log API execution errors to CloudWatch Logs to make debugging easier.

 API Keys for Third-Party Developers